TrustTheVote-Project/VoteTrackerPlus/docs/tech/executable-overview.md

   - missing contests and other missing data
   - invalid commits via either invalid metadata or file content
   - un-enforced operational standards (commits with PGP keys, evidence of history re-writes)

+# Tests Executables

+The above audit utilities are not DevSecOps CI/CD tests.
+As part of the DevSecOps pipeline all the executables will have unit tests etc.  For example, there will be CI/CD tests that include validating the various tally algorithms, such as RCV, plurality, etc.

+There will be system tests which include mock elections that contains both fixed and random ballot-content balloting.

+There will also be configuration consistency testing which basically validates that the correct blank ballots are generated for specific addresses.

+There will also be operational non-compliance/error insertion testing which includes attack/failure scenarios to validate that VTP correctly reports the error at insertion time and handles it as designed.